-Our climate has always been very unpredictable with extreme winter conditions, even if spring is around the corner significant snowfalls can happen.
-Spring storms in many parts of Canada this week are expected to dump close to a foot of heavy snow and freezing rain, putting a strain on buildings and equipment.
-This wet snow has resulted in much heavier than expected loads on roofs that could exceed the strength of the roof supports causing the roof to sag or even collapse.
+Canada’s climate can be very unpredictable and even with spring around the corner, significant snowfalls can happen.
+Spring storms can produce heavy snow and freezing rain, putting strain on buildings and equipment.
+This wet snow can result in much heavier than expected loads on roofs, exceeding the strength of the roof supports causing the roof to sag or even collapse.

 These spring snowfalls are loaded with moisture and produce very wet, heavy buildups that can over-load roof structures.
 Snow melt won’t immediately remedy the problem as snow will be transformed into water and ice.
 The accumulation of water and ice will create more stress on the roof and add to the risk of water infiltration.
 Check your roof for heavy snow accumulations and remove excess snow and ice load conditions that could damage your building.
 Use caution not to damage the roof when removing the snow – leave a 3-4″ cushion over the roofing.

 Risk Factors for Roof Collapse

 - Building age (built before 1977 are more at risk)

 - Structures with flat roofs, low angle peaks or slopes

 - Size (buildings over 5,000 sq. ft. are more at risk)